Your Weingarten Rights

 If the Employer Obeys the Law and Waits to Continue Until the Union’s Representative Arrives, the Following Rules Apply:

-• Once the steward arrives, the supervisor must inform him or her about the subject matter of the interview—the type of misconduct under discussion.
+• Once the Shop Steward arrives, the supervisor must inform them about the subject matter of the interview and the type of misconduct under discussion.

-• The steward and the worker should be allowed to talk privately before the questioning begins.
+• The Shop Steward and the worker should be allowed to talk privately before the questioning begins.

-• The steward can speak during the interview and, if necessary, ask that questions be clarified.
-The steward cannot bargain over the purpose of the interview.
+• The Shop Steward can speak during the interview and, if necessary, ask that questions be clarified.
+The Shop Steward cannot bargain over the purpose of the interview.

-• The steward can advise the worker on how to answer any or all questions, can object to improper questioning, and has the right, once the questioning is ended, to provide additional information.
-The steward cannot tell workers not to answer questions, or to give false answers.
+• The Shop Steward can advise the worker on how to answer any or all questions or object to improper questioning, and the Shop Steward has the right, once the questioning is ended, to provide additional information.
+The Shop Steward cannot tell workers not to answer questions or to give false answers.

 Click here for a printable version of your Weingarten Card to keep with you at all times: